Nextiva / Blog / Customer Experience

 A call center handles voice calls only.
 Call center software is ideal for outbound and inbound calls, such as customer support and sales teams.
 It provides features like call routing, queuing, and recording.

 Contact center functions over multiple channels, including phone, email, text message, live chat, and social media.
-When offered as a service (CCaaS), contact centers field customer interactions over several touchpoints, as today’s customers no longer funnel through just one channel to reach a business.
-This omnichannel approach allows for seamless customer experiences.
+When offered as a service (CCaaS), contact centers field customer inquiries over several touchpoints, as today’s customers no longer funnel through just one channel to reach a business.
+This omnichannel approach allows for a seamless and exceptional customer experience.

 Companies primarily serving customers over the phone should turn to a hosted call center.